The Maillard Project

 Designed by West End’s Clui Design, it’s a slick, lab-like space built from pale timber, stone and glass.
 In the middle is a low-set island bar with two machines pumping out espresso, as well as batch and pour-over options to help showcase the various roasts Maillard is producing.
 Up the back is a raised dining area for those wanting to stick around and order something from the classy brunch menu.

 The Maillard Project’s real point of difference, though, is its in-house roastery and training hub.
 Coffee enthusiasts can try their hand at roasting, practice on a third espresso machine or come in for cupping sessions.
-You don’t need to be a barista to take advantage of the set-up – anyone with an interest and a little know-how can come into The Maillard Project and swap notes with Wang and other experts.
+You don’t need to be a barista to take advantage of the set-up – anyone with an interest and a little know-how can come into swap notes with the team.

-For food, a fully equipped kitchen means an expansion of Coffee Anthology’s (now retired) menu.
-Dishes include a pork-stock congee served with smoked ham hock, pickled bamboo, mixed herbs and soft-boiled egg, and a potato rosti served with pork-and-fennel sausage, pickled radish and zucchini.
+For food, a fully equipped kitchen turns out pan-Asian dishes, with past highlights including a pork-stock congee served with smoked ham hock, pickled bamboo, mixed herbs and soft-boiled egg, and a potato rosti served with pork-and-fennel sausage, pickled radish and zucchini.